giggls/mapnik-german-l10n/INSTALL.md

 * Kanji Kana Simple Inverter library (http://kakasi.namazu.org/)
 * ICU - International Components for Unicode library (http://site.icu-project.org/)

-This code is developed on Debian 8.x and verified to also work on Ubuntu 14.04 and Ubuntu 16.04 only but should also work on other GNU/Linux distributions.
+This code is developed on Debian 9.x and should also work on Debian derivatives like Ubuntu and other GNU/Linux distributions.

 All required libraries can be installed from their respective repositories.